momentohq/public-dev-docs/docs/cache/develop/integrations/fastly.md

 ![New cache](/img/console-caches-worker.png)

 Notice the region you created your cache in is also displayed in the list of caches.
-You'll need to make sure that you choose the same region when generating a Momento authentication token in the next step.
+You'll need to make sure that you choose the same region when generating a Momento Api key in the next step.

-Navigate to the [tokens](https://console.gomomento.com/tokens) page, and choose the cloud provider and region you used to create your cache.
-Since the cache is already created, we will use a fine-grained token that will allow the worker to read from and write to the cache; but will not allow it to do control plane operations, such as creating or deleting a cache.
+Navigate to the [Api keys](https://consotle.gomomento.com/api_keys) page, and choose the cloud provider and region you used to create your cache.
+Since the cache is already created, we will use a fine-grained key that will allow the worker to read from and write to the cache; but will not allow it to do control plane operations, such as creating or deleting a cache.
 This is especially helpful if you want to manage the security of control plane and data plane operations separately.

-Choose the `Fine-Grained Access Token` token type, select `worker` as `Cache Name` from the drop down, and `readwrite` as `Role Type`.
-The `Super User Token` is used for managing control plane operations.
+Choose the `Fine-Grained Access Key` key type, select `worker` as `Cache Name` from the drop down, and `readwrite` as `Role Type`.
+The `Super User Key` is used for managing control plane operations.
 More information about Momento authentication can be found [here](./../authentication/index.mdx).
-Hit the `Generate Token` button.
+Hit the `Generate Api Key` button.

 ![Generate token](/img/fgac-worker-auth.png)

-Copy the `Auth Token` and `HTTP Endpoint` and save it in a safe place.
+Copy the `Api Key` and `HTTP Endpoint` and save it in a safe place.
 You'll need to use it later to configure your Fastly Compute@Edge deployment.

 ![Generated token](/img/http-endpoint-auth-token.png)